NOVEL Lung Trial

 What is Ex Vivo Lung Perfusion (EVLP)?

 Ex Vivo Lung Perfusion (EVLP) is a process of evaluating and preparing donor lungs outside of the body prior to transplantation.
-EVLP with the XVIVO Perfusion System (XPS™) represents the next frontier in transplant medicine.
+EVLP with the XVIVO System (XPS™) represents the next frontier in transplant medicine.

 How does it work?